syncfusion-content/fileformat-docs/FileFormat/Presentation/Loading-and-Saving-the-Presentation.md

 control: Presentation
 documentation: UG
 ---
-# Loading & saving the presentation
+# Load and save the presentation

-## Opening an existing presentation from file system
+## Open an existing presentation from file system

 You can open an existing PowerPoint presentation by using the file name and its physical path.